 Having the ability to create sales scripts that sell is quite often the difference between success and failure.
 Commonly it is thought that there is not much which can be done in order to make a sales script better when, in reality, the product is what is going to sell.
-There are some fundamental things which you can do which will improve the effectiveness of your script.
+There are some fundamental things that you can do that will improve the effectiveness of your script.

 Effectively communicating the value that we’re offering to the prospects we speak with is one thing often left out or forgotten.
-Often, we’re quite good with talking about what our products do and how awesome they are, but that doesn’t convey the value that we’re offering.
+Often, we’re quite good at talking about what our products do and how awesome they are, but that doesn’t convey the value that we’re offering.

 The value that you offer answers the question, “what is in it for me?” which is the main concern for prospects.
 Value is how your product helps.